ALLCO GROUP OF COMPANIES

 ALLCO RENEWABLE ENERGY LIMITED

-A New York-based renewable energy firm that develops and invests in solar projects.
+A renewable energy firm that develops and invests in solar projects.
 Allco has the development and operational teams needed to support a diversified renewable energy organization, coupled with the in-house financial, tax and structuring expertise required to succeed in an industry that remains economically challenging.

 Allco’s customers include some of the largest utilities in the country